adrianchifor/pycq/README.md

     # }

 try:
-    # Subscribe to "example" queue and pass messages to handler function
     queue.subscribe("example", callback=handler,
         # The following are optional and default values
         # e.g. Poll every 0.5s after a message is found or polling has just started.